unixsurfer/anycast_healthchecker/README.rst

 be anything meaningful but ``bird_variable`` setting **must** be changed accordingly in order for anycast-healthchecker to modify it.

-``anycast-prefixes.conf`` file is not part of the anycast-healthchecker package, thus administrators need install an initial version with the following content and after the launch of anycast-healthchecker it **should not** modified by any other process(es) as its content is managed by anycast-healthchecker.

 ::

     define ACAST_PS_ADVERTISE =